 The beginner might be required to complete an apprenticeship and/or formal training in area of specialty.

-Also known as state policemen (and women), these officers patrols assigned geographic areas and makes note of unusual or suspicious events.
+Also known as state policemen (and women), these officers patrols assigned geographic areas and make note of unusual or suspicious events.
 Jurisdictions range far beyond city or town police.
 They resolve disputes and enforce traffic laws.
 They investigate car accidents and fires.
-They are called to the scene in many dangerous, potentially criminal situation.
+They are called to the scene in many dangerous, potentially criminal situations.

 State troopers must also issue traffic citations and tickets, and use their judgment when issuing an alcohol Breathalyzer test for potential drunk drivers.
 Because state troopers are often dealing with individuals who are traveling at high speeds, it’s important for them to anticipate any type of situation.

 Oversees the campus security force.
 Handles traffic and parking situations throughout the campus.
 Conducts training sessions for patrol officers as needed.

 The Director of Campus Safety is responsible for: 1) the development, implementation, and management of campus safety and security programs and services including but not limited to security, environmental health and safety, fire safety, emergency management, parking management, and key control, 2) compliance with all applicable state and federal laws, rules, and regulations related to campus safety, and 3) ensuring that day-to-day security, public safety functions, and new initiatives are aligned with the College’s Strategic Plan.

 Manages all network security systems for LAN/WAN, telecommunications, and voice systems.
 Typically, accomplishes system security human resource objectives by recruiting, selecting, orienting, training, assigning, scheduling, coaching, counseling, and disciplining employees; communicating job expectations; planning, monitoring, appraising, and reviewing job contributions.